 Expected Frequency(Group A) = (Probability of Group A)(Number of draws)

-The expected frequency should closely match the observed frequency with sufficiently large draws to prove our prediction.
-Below are charts proving that probability prediction agrees with the actual results.
+The expected frequency should closely match the observed frequency with sufficiently large number of draws.
+Below are charts proving that probability estimation agrees with the actual results.

 The Problem with Odd and Even Numbers